 When set in a meaningful way, thoughtfully constructed homework is a valuable part of schooling.
 Without any doubt, students who are successful at A level and at GCSE are those who have highly developed independent learning skills.
 Through a strong culture of homework, the most successful students are those who have the capacity to lead the learning process through their questions and ideas and who are, crucially, resilient and resourceful enough to be able to deal with the inevitable bumps in the road along the way.

-Homework is set on a regular basis in each subject in accordance with the homework Homework diaries are used to develop pupils’ organisational skills and time management, and to improve home-School communication.
+It is set on a regular basis in each subject in accordance with the homework timetable.
+Homework diaries are used to develop pupils’ organisational skills and time management, and to improve home-School communication.
 As students move through the School is expected that homework demands will increase.
-Homework diaries are used throughout the school, including Sixth Form.

 The approximate time allocation for each subject is as follows: